poke1024/python-basics/README.md

-# python-crash-courses
+# python-basics

-Introductory teaching material for refreshing Python (in the context of DH and data science)
+Teaching material for the basics of Python in the context of DH and data science.

+`example.csv` is taken from https://datahub.io/core/currency-codes#resource-currency-codes_zip